brembslab/DTSevaluations/README.md

 - The working directory need to be manually set to the source file location.

 - Select the entire block of code within the HTML_DTS_project.R and click either "Run" or simply use Ctrl+Enter.
 A user input will ask for the Example_project_file.yml.
 While the code is running, the progress will be printed in the plots window.
-Upon completion, an evaluation folder will store all the output files.
+Upon completion, an evaluation folder will be saved in a evaluation folder in the same location as the data folder.

 ## Troubleshooting
 General tips: